geoffmunn/utility-scripts/README.md

   Specific LUNC amounts will be converted into a total percentage, and you will get an equivalent amount of all the pool assets as well as the LUNC amount.

-**NOTE** You should be very careful before joining low-liquidity pools.
+**NOTE:** You should be very careful before joining low-liquidity pools.
 You could find yourself as the majority liquidity provider!
 Also, Osmosis may reject your contribution if you provide a low amount.

 ## Osmosis usage